We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tests can make people aware that they have the virus, encouraging them to take steps to reduce the likelihood of passing it to others.

 HSV-1 causes oral herpes, which may develop after exposure to the virus in saliva or on skin surfaces.
-Many people do not experience any symptoms, and some develop the virus from nonsexual contact during their childhood.
+Many people do not experience symptoms, and some develop the virus from nonsexual contact during childhood.
 Sometimes, HSV-1 can also cause genital herpes through oral sex.

-Those who have active herpes lesions can undergo a swab test.
+People who have active herpes lesions can undergo a swab test.
 However, if the lesion is small or has started healing, there might not be enough of the virus for the test to detect.
 Due to this, there is also a risk of a false-negative result.

-The National Coalition of STD Directors states that some people may prefer to order their at-home tests from online providers since this does not require them to leave their homes.
+Some people may prefer to order their at-home tests from online providers since this does not require them to leave their homes.